"I live with no boundaries... I don't like being boxed in."

 His comedy reflects this blend perfectly.
 He's confident enough to command any room yet adaptable enough to fit into any scenario.

 When Drake discovered him through the "Kyle Rogger" frat boy skits, he wasn't just seeing a funny guy.
-He was seeing someone who could authentically navigate different worlds with ease.
-That's a rare skill, especially for a Type 8 who typically prefers to make others adapt to them.
+He was seeing someone who could slip between cultural registers without looking like he was trying.
+That matters.
+Most big personalities need the room to come to them.
+Druski moves.

 Behind Druski's Bold Humor: The Strategic Mind Nobody Sees